-Bechtel, in consortium with Siemens Energy Inc., is building a state-of-the-art 778-megwatt plant for Panda Power Funds.
-The new natural gas-fired, combined cycle power plant will generate clean energy for up to 778,000 homes in Virginia and the District of Columbia.
-Bechtel is responsible for project management, engineering, procurement, construction and startup services for the facility in Loudoun County, Virginia.
-Bechtel also partnered with Green Energy Partners to develop the project.
+Bechtel, in consortium with Siemens Energy Inc., built the state-of-the-art, Stonewall Generating Facility, a 778-megwatt plant for Panda Power Funds.
+The new natural gas-fired, combined cycle power plant uses the latest, advanced emissions-control technology and will generate clean energy for up to 778,000 homes in Virginia and the District of Columbia.

-In addition to providing much-needed clean energy for the area, the Stonewall Generating Station will also provide numerous economic benefits to the region.
+In addition to providing much-needed clean energy for the area, the Stonewall Generating Station is providing numerous economic benefits to the region.
 These include:

 - Creating approximately 800 construction jobs at the peak of construction

 - Generating an estimated $20 million per year in direct and indirect spending